Candida Martinelli's Italophile Site

 The Anonymous Andalusian Cookbook.

 The book was complied by a scribe in the 1400s, whose name appeared on the first page of the text, but the first page has not survived the ages.
-His work contains recipes copied from a number of works from the 1200s, some surviving and some not surviving independently to today.
+His work contains recipes copied from a number of older works in the 1200s, some surviving and some not surviving independently to today.

 The major part of the English translation is by Charles Perry, a scholar, food historian, and writer of a food column for the L.A.
 Times.
 Additional notes are by various other writers, including myself.